Home

 3) MKP (Mono-Potassium Phosphate) - 8 Kg

-4) Mg (magnesium sulfate) - 18 Kg
+4) Mg (Magnesium Sulfate) - 18 Kg

-5) Sop (Potassium sulfate) - 4 Kg
+5) Sop (Potassium Sulfate) - 4 Kg

 The above contains will mix into the 48 gallon water and about 8 liters of it will be taken to mix with 600 gallon water. (which should be able to get about EC - 2.0) Is this the nutrient formula work well as I use this formula for vegetative and flowering/fruiting stage. (only play around with EC)?
 I experience it before, working only OK, fruits are small especially fruits after 3-4th cluster.)
 Should I change it during the flowering/fruiting stage?
-As you mentioned before, during the flowering/fruiting stage, the Phosphate should be higher, should I add more in MKP ?
+As you mentioned before, during the flowering/fruiting stage, the Phosphate should be higher, should I add more in MKP?

-Some of the article I went though before, they advice to add calcium / Potassium higher during the fruiting stage, therefore I was wondering what nutrient need more actually?
+Some of the article I went though before, they advice to add Calcium / Potassium higher during the fruiting stage, therefore I was wondering what nutrient need more actually?
 Please advice on the nutrient formula as mentioned above.

 Answer: Ray- some tomato varieties tend to set fruit all at once, while other varieties will fruit a little at a time over a longer period of time.
 It sounds like this is just normal, and you have a variety that behaves in that fashion.
 As your tomato plants begin to produce fruits, you should adjust the nutrient solution to have high Phosphorus.
 Decent amounts of Nitrogen and Potassium are still required during this period.
 It is important the fertilizer also contains a good amount of Calcium, which helps to transport other nutrients within the tissue of the plants.
 Having Calcium available to the tomato plants as they fruit will help prevent blossom end rot in your tomato crops.